In which we learn what a group is, and meet many examples.

-- Definition of a right action of a group on a set.
+- Definition of a binary operation on a set.

-- Definition of what it means for a group to act transitively on a set.
+- Definition of what it means for a subset to be closed under a binary operation.

 Understanding today’s lecture